-Which Bose noise-canceling headphones should you buy?
+Bose QC 35 II vs. QC 25: What's the difference (and which should you buy)?

 Weight and dimensions

-The QC25 and QC35 models vary a little bit in their weight and dimensions.
+In the Bose QC 35 II vs. QC 25 comparison, the models vary slightly in their weight and dimensions.

 The QC25 is a little taller (7.5 inches) and slimmer (6 inches wide) than its 7.1-inch by 6.7-inch QC35 sibling, with a much thinner ear cup depth, too: 0.9 inches to the QC35 II's 3.2 inches.